NeotomaDB/api_nodetest/README.md

 ## Description

 This codebase is generated using `node.js`, `express` and `pg-promise` to interact with the Neotoma `postgres` database.
 The API endpoints are organized conceptually by applications (apps), data, and direct access to specific tables (dbtables).
-This project is based on a migration of an existing API implementation with a backend of .NET and SQLServer to one using nodejs and Postgresql.
+This project is based on and replaces an existing API implemented with .NET and SQLServer.

 This code is currently in preliminary release.